J. Patrick Work

 James Patrick Work (born c.
-1973) is a United States Army major general who served as the commanding general of the 82nd Airborne Division.
-He previously served as director of operations, readiness, and mobilization of the Army.
+1973) is a United States Army major general who serves as the Deputy Commanding General of the 18th Airborne Corps.
+He previously served as the Commanding General of the 82nd Airborne Division.

 Work was commissioned from the United States Military Academy in 1995, where he was a member of the Black Knights Football team.
 He also graduated from the Marine Corps War College in 2016 and earned a Master of Public Policy Degree from Georgetown University in 2010.

 In January 2021, Work was promoted to brigadier general.
 In December of 2023 he was promoted to major general.